ralgar/homelab/docs/content/deployments/introduction.md

 This approach ensures safe, scalable testing and validation of infrastructure changes before they are promoted to production.

+!!! tip
+    With any of the provided deployments, it is highly likely that you'll need to start by opening a Merge Request and configuring the networks to match your environment.
+Shared networks are defined in the 'admin' deployment.

 ---

 ## Deployments